FabricMC/fabric-docs/develop/data-generation/world.md

 ---
-title: World Generation
+title: Feature Generation
-description: A guide to setting up world generation with datagen.
+description: A guide to generating features in the world with datagen.
 authors:
   - cassiancc
   - Wind292